 Swing High over Ecuador’s Capital

 This swing recently sprung up on the side of the Pichincha Volcano, looming over Quito.
 Adventurous souls can now soar high above Ecuador’s capital city on this swing while nervously enjoying views of the metropolis down below.

-As of last visit (2019), the swing is free.
-This awesome swing is accessible by the TeleferiQo cable car ($8.50) from Quito, which is really one of the best things to do in Ecuador on its own merits.
+This awesome swing is accessible by the TeleferiQo cable car ($9.00) from Quito, which is really one of the best things to do in Ecuador on its own merits.
 The 18-minute cable car ride is one of the highest in the world, as it whisks passengers up from the city to an altitude of 4,000 meters (about 2.5 miles high).
 That’s where this swing above Quito awaits.
 Read more info in the TeleferiQo section of our Quito Travel Guide.